Concentrates vs flower: There’s certainly no shortage of ways to get high these days.

 Final Decision: Concentrate vs. Flower

 Just kidding, we wouldn’t ask you to choose.
 Fortunately, you don’t have to.
 There are plenty of ways to enjoy getting high, and it’s perfectly acceptable to switch among them depending on the situation, time of day, or by choosing what’s most convenient.

 If you’re interested in trying out California’s premier vape pens and concentrates, check out our full lineup of options.

-California customers can order Bloom vapes and concentrates for delivery here.
+California customers can order Bloom vapes and concentrates at a local retailer.